To download the PDF version of this document, click here.

 Fraternity and Sorority Life Program Awards

-Fraternity and Sorority Life Programs hosts an annual Fraternity & Sorority Life Awards that celebrates the accomplishments and excellence of our chapters and members.
+Fraternity and Sorority Life hosts an annual Fraternity & Sorority Life Awards in collaboration with Hawkeye Excellence Awards that celebrates the accomplishments and excellence of our chapters and members.
 Below is a description of each award.
 Please visit Fraternity and Sorority Life’s Engage portal for award applications.

 Click here to view awards and their descriptions/requirements.